itpropaul/itpropaul.github.io/RCTotD/Quick_Port_Lookup.md

 ### Quick Port Lookup

 Ever have a need to do a quick network service port lookup? <br>
-There's a handy reference already installed on your machine.
+There's a handy reference on your machine.

 *nix - /etc/services<br>
 Windows - %windir%/System32/drivers/etc/services